It will go faster than you think. Make memories.

 It seems like yesterday that my daughter and I first began to share those hours together each day “studying.”
 I learned right along side her.
 That was when my REAL education began, a couple of college degrees and laudatory accomplishments not withstanding.

-And now, in our last year of homeschooling our children, I am still learning.
+And since our last year of homeschooling our children, I am still learning.
 But time seems to have gotten away from me.

 I made it a point early on — a contract, if you will, at the beginning before and with God — that I would enjoy this time with the children that He had so graciously blessed me with.
 I knew ahead of time that it would go fast, that these years would be swallowed up in the blink of an eye.
 So I was INTENTIONAL about the time we shared.
 I protected it, invested in it, cherished it, and was so, so thankful for it.